 Temazepam is not approved for use by anyone younger than 18 years old.

 How should I take temazepam (Restoril)?

-Follow all directions on your prescription label.
+Follow the directions on your prescription label and read all medication guides.
 Never use temazepam in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in treating your symptoms.
+Tell your doctor if you feel an increased urge to use more of this medicine.